 - Finding an idea.
 Think about what you or the people around you would like to have on their phones, what are the trends and opportunities, and come up with a unique (at least, in some ways) idea.

 - Market research.
-Pay as much attention to this step as you can because a lack of proper marketing research is of the major problems why so many startups fail before they are able to make a statement.
+Pay as much attention to this step as you can because a lack of proper marketing research is one of the major problems, why so many startups fail before they are able to make a statement.